mikkorepolainen/mikkorepolainen.github.io/documents/_posts/2016-05-15-docker-containers.md

 - `-v <path in container>`: host volume name is generated, contents from image are copied over.
 - `-v <name>:<path in container>` where name does not start with a forward slash: host volume name is `<name>` under volumes directory.
 If the named volume exists already, the contents will not be affected by image contents even when container is removed and re-created.
 Otherwise, the contents are copied over from the image.
 - `-v <path on host>:<path in container>`: host volume in specified (absolute) path.
-Image contents are not copied on host at all (host directory completely overrides the directory in the container).
+Image contents are not copied on host at all (host directory completely overrides the directory or file in the container).

 ### Existing volumes

-Stopping and removing the container does not remove the associated volumes (unless the [--rm](https://docs.docker.com/engine/reference/run/#clean-up-rm) switch was used when creating the container).
+Stopping and removing the container does not remove the associated volumes by default (unless the [--rm](https://docs.docker.com/engine/reference/run/#clean-up-rm) switch was used when creating the container).
+The `rm` command can be used with the `-v` flag which causes volumes to be deleted as well.
+Named volumes are not deleted in either case.

-Removing the volume directory on the host is not sufficient either (it will still be mapped on the host).
+Removing the volume directory on the host is not sufficient for manual deletion (it will still be mapped on the host, causing problems with the engine).
 To remove a volume (or allow a named volume to be re-populated from the image when re-creating a container), use the `docker volume rm` command.

-Use `docker volume ls` to list existing volume mappings
+Use `docker volume ls` to list existing volume mappings.

-Use `docker volume rm <volume-name>` to remove volume
+Use `docker volume rm <volume-name>` to remove a named volume.

 ### Limiting volume Size